garbo999/garbo999.github.io/_posts/2017-06-01-results-from-moses-baseline-system.markdown

 This translation seems nearly comprehensible.
 One problem that stands out is *to prepare for the better*.

-My translation: *15 days before their baccalauréat examination, candidates can talk live with teachers of different subjects via Facebook Live and chat in order to better prepare for the exam.*
+My translation: *15 days before their baccalauréat examination, candidates can talk to teachers of different subjects via Facebook Live and chat in order to better prepare for the exam.*

 ### Example 7